adijo/ucsc-bayesian-stats-2-project/README.md

-# Course Project for Bayesian Statistics: Techniques and Tools taught by UC Santa Cruz on Coursera
+# Project for Bayesian Statistics: Techniques and Tools

+This fantastic course was taught by Matthew Heiner, doctoral student at UC Santa Cruz.